espressif/esp-usb/docs/en/usb_host.rst

 Host Library Examples
 ^^^^^^^^^^^^^^^^^^^^^

-:example:`peripherals/usb/host/usb_host_lib` demonstrates how to use the USB Host Library API to install and register a client, wait for a device connection, print the device's information, handle disconnection, and repeat these steps until a user quits the application.
+`usb_host_lib <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/usb_host_lib>`__ demonstrates how to use the USB Host Library API to install and register a client, wait for a device connection, print the device's information, handle disconnection, and repeat these steps until a user quits the application.

 Class Driver Examples
 ^^^^^^^^^^^^^^^^^^^^^